Edgar Hunt: Early life

 Hunt was born at 2 Upper Byron Place, Clifton, Bristol, on 28 June 1909, into a musical family.
 His father Hubert Hunt had since 1901 been the organist and master of choristers at Bristol Cathedral, and was conductor of the Bristol Madrigal Society and musical director of the Bristol Gentlemen's Musical Club, while his mother, Clara Harriett née Clements, had been a singer and teacher of music but had given it up on her marriage.
 Among his father's friends were Sir Walford Davies, Edmund Fellowes and Eric Marshall Johnson.

-Hunt went to Bristol Grammar School and in 1927 got a scholarship to study flute at Trinity College of Music, where he studied under Albert Fransella and Robert Murchie.
-He took his diploma in 1930, but continued to attend the college until 1933; he took further lessons, and tried without success to obtain a BMus degree from Durham University.
-From 1933 to 1936 he did an apprenticeship in the music printing works of the music publishing house Novello & Co., and when it was over worked there for a further year.
-In 1937 he began working at the London branch of Schott and Co. in Great Marlborough Street.
+Hunt went to Bristol Grammar School and in 1927 got a scholarship to study flute at Trinity College of Music, London, where he studied under Albert Fransella and Robert Murchie.
+He took his diploma in 1930 but continued to attend the college until 1933; he took further lessons, and tried without success to obtain a BMus degree from Durham University.
+From 1933 to 1936 he undertook an apprenticeship in the music printing works of the music publishing house Novello & Co., and when it was over worked there for a further year.
+In 1937 he began working at the London branch of music publishers Schott and Co. in Great Marlborough Street.

 The recorder

 The director of studies at Trinity was Sir Joseph Cox Bridge, who had previously been organist of Chester Cathedral, and had in 1886 discovered in the stores of the Chester Archaeological Society a remarkable consort of recorders by Peter Bressan, the Chester Recorders.
 Through him, Hunt became interested in the instrument.
-He first heard it played on 2 October 1928, at a concert of the German Singers, a touring German choir which interspersed instrumental pieces by Purcell, played on recorders and strings, between the choral numbers; he was inspired by its purity of tone.
+He first heard it played on 2 October 1928, at a concert of the German Singers, a touring German choir which interspersed instrumental pieces by Purcell, played on recorders and strings, with the choral numbers; he was inspired by its purity of tone.